dimensionalpocket/dp-site/README.md

-# DP Site
+# DPS - "Dimensional Pocket Site"

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **A comprehensive ecosystem of deployable services for dynamic website development**

-DP Site is a collection of robust, open-source services and components that work together to provide essential functionality for dynamic websites.
-Instead of relying on third-party services, DP Site offers self-hosted solutions for user management, logging, metrics, email dispatching, and more.
+DPS is a collection of robust, open-source services and components that work together to provide essential functionality for dynamic websites.
+Instead of relying on third-party services, DPS offers self-hosted solutions that are common for dynamic websites, such as user management, logging, metrics, and email dispatching.

 ## 🎯 Project Goals